Data handling with Pandas![link image 69](/icons/link.svg)

 Index 128longitude 136000latitude 136000housing_median_age 136000total_rooms 136000total_bedrooms 136000population 136000households 136000median_income 136000median_house_value 136000dtype: int64

-Columns can be easily added as operations from other columns
+Columns can be easily added as operations of other columns

 diccionario = {